cjerdonek/groome-python-expected/docs/releasing.md

 ------------------------

 This section describes in detail the steps to release a new version of Pizza, assuming the above setup steps have been followed.
-At a high level, the steps are roughly as follows:

-1. Finalize source
-2. Merge to release branch, if necessary
-3. Register version on PyPI
-4. Upload version to PyPI
-5. Tag the commit

 ### 3.1.
 Finalize source